 I have been using Things now for about 3 weeks and could not be happier.
 There is maybe one time during the week when I miss OTA syncing – the rest of the time it is never an issue.
 Especially when I take into account the speed that Things syncs with my Mac, in just a few seconds it is synced – where most OTA syncs take 10-30 seconds each. ((based on my experience in using OmniFocus and Simplenote on Wi-Fi or 3G networks.))

 That Got Me Thinking

 This past weekend I began asking myself just how important OTA syncing is compared to Wi-Fi syncing.
-My conclusion: it depends.5 What it really depends on is what type of data you are syncing – how you are using that data.
+My conclusion: it depends. ((weak I know)) What it really depends on is what type of data you are syncing – how you are using that data.
 For things like task management apps the only reason to want it to sync OTA is so that you can sync if you forgot to before you leave your main computer.
 Other than the occasional forgetfullness there really is no difference between OTA and Wi-Fi syncing with task management apps.

 This line of thinking lead me to the conclusion thatOTA syncing only becomes crucial on stuff that you rarely use – or that you don’t use on one device when you are using it on another.
 Think about how lame it would be if the Dropbox iPhone/iPad app only did Wi-Fi syncing – that would make it a useless program. ((No one wants to keep all that data on their mobile device if they don’t have to.))
 Think about notes applications where you type a new note on your Mac and grab your phone to leave our office – rarely do you prefer to type in a note on your iPhone when you have a computer at hand.
 This is not the case I have with task management apps (perhaps I am in the minority) – I find that I use the device closest to me to enter a new task regardless of where I am.